NishaPrasanth/Data_Analytics_with_SQL/README.md

-## 3.Extracting tables from public dataset to Bigquery table
+## 3.Extracting Table From Public Dataset to Bigquery Table(Local Project File)

 step 1: Open the **bigquery sandbox**  and create a **Project file**.